smaswin21/Back-End-IE-Bank/docs/infrastructure_developer.md

 - **Monitoring and Diagnostics**:
   - **Application Insights and Log Analytics**: Configured for comprehensive monitoring.
   - **Diagnostic Settings**: Enabled for services like Key Vault, ACR, and PostgreSQL.
+  - **Logic App Name**: Introduced `logicAppName` parameter to specify the name of the Logic App used for alerting.
+  - **Slack Webhook URL**: Added `slackWebhookUrl` parameter to securely store the Slack webhook URL used for sending alerts.

 #### Rationale for Using JSON Parameter Files